sqlxpert/backup-events-aws/README.md

     - Under "Service opt-in" (scroll up), EFS (for this quick-start) and any other relevant services are enabled.
-    - [Service Quotas &rarr; AWS services &rarr; AWS Lambda &rarr; Concurrent executions](https://console.aws.amazon.com/servicequotas/home/services/lambda/quotas/L-B99A9384) has an "Applied account-level quota value" of 1,000 or more, not 10.
+    - [Service Quotas &rarr; AWS services &rarr; AWS Lambda &rarr; Concurrent executions](https://console.aws.amazon.com/servicequotas/home/services/lambda/quotas/L-B99A9384) has an "Applied account-level quota value" significantly greater than
-      Request and wait for an increase, if necessary.
-Repeat this check in each account where you intend to install Backup Events.
+      10. If necessary, request and wait for an increase.
+Repeat this check for each account where you intend to install Backup Events.

  2. Log in to the AWS Console as an administrator, in the AWS account where you would like your backups to be stored.